 The current welcome bonus on the United Business Card is up to up to 100,000 miles.
 Earn 50,000 bonus miles after you spend $5,000 on purchases in the first 3 months your account is open.
 Plus, 50,000 bonus miles after you spend $25,000 total on purchases in the first 6 months your account is open.
-A conservative valuation of United miles would be 1.3-1.4¢ per mile, which would mean roughly ~$700 in expected savings.
+A conservative valuation of United miles would be 1.5¢ per mile, which would mean roughly ~$1,500 in expected savings.
 However, those with aspirations to use their miles for premium-cabin international travel would likely see significantly higher savings.

 Points Earning Potential and Category Bonuses

 The United Business Card features an easy to understand bonus structure, earning 2X miles at restaurants, gas stations, office supply stores, and United purchases, and 1 mile per dollar spent on all other purchases.

 While the earning structure is easy to understand, the United Business Card is not a card we recommend putting a lot of spend on, outside of paying for United tickets (to take advantage of the Free First Checked Bag benefit).

 We regularly review the best rewards cards for each spending category, and each of the bonus categories assigned to the United Business Card contains cards with higher earn rates, including when paying for United revenue flights.

 - Best Rewards Cards for Dining & Restaurants

 - Best Credit Cards for Gas & Fuel

 Instead, the United Business Card is a card you hold onto for the perks and benefits, which we cover in detail below.